imincik/geospatial-nix/README.md

-Using [Nix](https://nixos.org/) - the most advanced package manager and [Nix packages (nixpkgs)](https://github.com/NixOS/nixpkgs) - the largest collection of free software in the world (currently counting around 80000 packages) we can deliver high quality, easy to access and always up-to-date geospatial environment for users and developers running any Linux distribution, Mac (soon) and Windows WSL.
+Using [Nix](https://nixos.org/) - the most advanced package manager and [Nix packages (nixpkgs)](https://github.com/NixOS/nixpkgs) - the largest collection of up-to-date free software in the world (see [repology](https://repology.org/repositories/graphs) comparison) we can deliver high quality, easy to access and always up-to-date geospatial environment for users and developers running any Linux distribution, Mac (soon) and Windows WSL.

 I addition, Nix offers unique features like building complete and isolated software environments per-project (think about it as Python virtualenv, but for